-On the 9th of January 2024 the new Global Internal Audit Standards (Standards) were released by the Institute of Internal Auditors (IIA).
-These Standards are meant to guide professional practice of internal auditing and serve as a basis for evaluating and elevating the quality of the internal audit function (IAF).
+On 9 January 2024 the new Global Internal Audit Standards (Standards) were released by the Institute of Internal Auditors (IIA).
+These Standards are meant to guide professional practice of internal auditing and serve as a basis for evaluating and elevating the quality of the Internal Audit Function (IAF).
+These Standards have become effective as of 9 January 2025, which means that audit functions are required to implement the changes at the earliest.

-As per the 9th of January 2025 these new Standards will become effective which means that in the coming months the audit function has to implement the changes in the upcoming period.
-In this paper we will provide our views on how an IAF can and should implement the requirements related to two of the new Standards, the requirements to draft a strategy and a performance management methodology.
+In this paper, we will provide our views on how an IAF can and should implement the requirements related to two of the new Standards, the requirements to draft a strategy and a performance management methodology.
 Based on our experiences with audit functions we believe these may have the biggest impact and can serve as a great tool to look ahead and determine what impact you want to make as an IAF.
 In addition, we will provide an overview of the major changes in the new Standards.